awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.Modify.md

 1. In the **Modify Cluster** window, make the modifications that you want\.
 Options include:
    + Engine Version Compatibility
+   + Network type
+**Note**
+If you are switching from IPv4 to IPv6, you must select or create subnet groups compatible with IPv6\.
+For more information, see [Choosing a network type](network-type.md)\.
    + VPC Security Group\(s\)
    + Parameter Group
    + Maintenance Window